-East Texas Baptist University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award baccalaureate and master's degrees.
+East Texas Baptist University is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate and master's degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of East Texas Baptist University.
-The Commission on Colleges should be contacted only for the purpose of learning about the accreditation status of the University, filing a third-party comment at the time of the University's decennial review, or filing a complaint against the University for alleged non-compliance with a standard or requirement in The Principles of Accreditation.
+The Commission on Colleges should be contacted only if there is evidence that appears to support an institution's significant non-compliance with a requirement or standard in The Principles of Accreditation.
 For all other inquiries see the contact information on page 2.